-An announcement this week from the Queensland Government stated that future health priorities and funding in Queensland will be set based on four key priorities following the release of a vision for the health system in Queensland.
+The Queensland Government this week announced that future health priorities and funding in Queensland will be set based on four key priorities following the release of a vision for the Queensland health system.

-Mr Dick said "Advancing health 2026 was a vision for the entire health system but would also serve as a guiding vision for the Department of Health's operation".
+"Advancing health 2026 was a vision for the entire health system but would also serve as a guiding vision for the Department of Health's operation," Dick said.

-"This vision is vital in an era of increasing health need and decreasing funding certainty," he said.
+"This vision is vital in an era of increasing health need and decreasing funding certainty.

 "On key measures, Queensland's health system ranks among the best in the world, however, like healthcare systems everywhere, it is facing significant challenges."

-Mr Dick said there were a range of pressures on the health system such as demographic changes, growth in chronic diseases, new technology and treatments, and financial pressures.
+Dick said there was a range of pressures on the health system such as demographic changes, growth in chronic diseases, new technology and treatments, and financial pressures.

 "We have to face up to these challenges," he said.

 "Maintaining the status quo through business as usual is not an option.
 Health costs are rising and we need to be smarter about how we deliver healthcare into the future.